 The gardens have recently been renovated with new features and planting to restore the original Victorian features of this well loved local landmark.

 Ferry Beach and The Esplanade on Fleetwood Seafront

-Against this beach is public parking right next to the promenade, where you can sit in your car facing over the water.
+There’s free parking here, right next to the promenade, so you can sit in your car facing over the water.
 Two of Fleetwood’s three lighthouses are here.
 Can you spot the third one, out at sea?

-Look across the channel of the River Wyre to Knott End with Morecambe Bay and the Lakes beyond and a fabulous view for miles on a clear day.
+Look across the channel of the River Wyre to Knott End with Morecambe Bay, Heysham and the Lakes beyond.
+It’s a fabulous view for miles on a clear day.